 Indoor office security cameras are the third eye that you can use to follow all office activities despite not being physically present on the premises.
+The fact is other sure methods which abound are expensive.
+It’s either you buy ammo in bulk and guns too, or you leave the securing up to the experts.
+Realistically, surveillance cameras help to deter theft crimes.
 Wondering how?
 Well, all security cameras are attached to the dvr system where all the captured footage is stored.
 Thus, you can always access the dvr system as long as you have the authentication to do so even remotely.
 However, it is this specific feature that also makes security cameras susceptible to hacking.
 Hackers can corrupt the dvr system with malware to watch your feed and steal your company’s data.
 Therefore, it’s very essential to follow the below-listed golden rules of cybersecurity while installing a surveillance camera.

 - The backdoor password of the dvr system should be encrypted, strong, and designed by professionals